-Executive Summary - an overview of our business and key financial highlights Results of Operations - a comparison of our current and prior-year results Liquidity and Capital Resources - a discussion of our cash flow and debt Outlook - trends, priorities (including a discussion of our new Change Program) and our three-year financial outlook, including material assumptions and material risks Related Party Transactions - a discussion of transactions with our principal and controlling shareholder, The Woodbridge Company Limited (Woodbridge), and our former Refinitiv investment Subsequent Events - a discussion of material events occurring after December 31, 2020 and through the date of this management's discussion and analysis Changes in Accounting Policies - a discussion of changes in our accounting policies Critical Accounting Estimates and Judgments - a discussion of critical estimates and judgments made by our management in applying accounting policies Additional Information - other required disclosures Appendix - supplemental information, including regarding Refinitiv's performance Index otherwise indicated or the context otherwise requires references in this discussion to "we" "our" "we" the "company" and
+Executive Summary - an overview of our business and key financial nightights .34 Results of Operations - a comparison of our current and prior-year results .
+41 Liquidity and Capital Resources - a discussion of our cash flow and debt .54 Outlook - trends, priorities (including a discussion of our new Change Program) and our three-year financial outlook, including material assumptions and material risks .63 Related Party Transactions - a discussion of transactions with our principal and controlling shareholder, The Woodbridge Company Limited (Woodbridge), and our former Refinitiv investment .
+67 Subsequent Events - a discussion of material events occurring after December 31, 2020 and through the date of this management's discussion and analysis .68 Changes in Accounting Policies - a discussion of changes in our accounting policies .69 Critical Accounting Estimates and Judgments - a discussion of critical estimates and judgments made by our management in applying accounting policies Additional Information - other required disclosures .69 Appendix - supplemental information, including regarding Refinitiv's performance .72